 World Youth Skills Day Infographic

 Why skilling up youth is important.
 Essentials on one page.
+A new infographic is currently being developed.

 Downloadable materials for UNEVOC Network Members